blahajjessie/13s-wiki/vm_setup/index.md

 1. ## Prep your machiine
 Before you begin, make sure that you have downloaded the ubuntu image for your class and your architecture.
 For **Spring 2023 CSE13s** This is ubuntu 22.10 x68_64 (also called amd64) or ubuntu 22.10 arm64.

+**For Any system, You want the 22.10 Server versions**

-- If you have an Apple silicon mac (M1, M2, etc), You will need to use the arm64 versions.
+- If you have an Apple silicon mac (M1, M2, etc), You will need to use the [arm64 versions](https://ubuntu.com/download/server/arm).**Be sure to use the 22.10 (not 22.04) Server version**
-- If you have a Intel/AMD windows computer, you will need the amd64 version.
-You will still need this if you have an Intel CPU
+- If you have a Intel/AMD windows computer, you will need the (amd64 version)[https://ubuntu.com/download/server].
+You will still need this if you have an Intel CPU. **Be sure to use the 22.10 (not 22.04) Server version**
 - If you have an Intel Mac, follow the windows instructions
 - If your configuration is not one of these, please contact a Jess or TA during lab sections.